DanielC49/seam-rpc/README.md

 ### Server
 Implement your API functions in a TypeScript file.
 It's recommended to split different routes into different files, all inside the same folder.
 You can also optionally include JSDoc comments for the functions.

+> **Note:** For consistency reasons between server and client API functions, Seam RPC requires all API functions to return a Promise.

 **Example:**
 ```
 server-app